BriskenFinancials/sap-multi-bank-connectivity/readme.md

 **Expected Outcome:**
 You will have completed the tasks related to 'gain access to a sandbox environment for hands-on exploration', gaining insight or progressing in your evaluation.

-## Highlight potential use cases for SAP MBC <!-- dc-card: {"label": ["self-discovery phase"], "cardName": "Highlight potential use cases for SAP MBC"} dc-card -->
+## Highlight potential use cases for SAP MBC

 ### Highlight potential use cases for SAP MBC